rekhaDevs/samagragovernance.in/src/pages/team/index.md

       His belief that employing technological tools can lead to better governance and improve the lives of citizens brought him to Samagra.
-      Currently he is part of the SamagraX team.
+      Currently, he is part of the SamagraX team.
     image: /img/chakshu_7676.jpg
     linkedInProfile: 'https://www.linkedin.com/in/chakshu-gautam-6918736b/'
     name: Chakshu Gautam